deyohong/UNFS/README.md

 Steps to run MongoDB smoke tests:

     $ cd /WORK/mongo
     $ buildscripts/resmoke.py --storageEngine=wiredTiger --suites=core
+    $ buildscripts/resmoke.py --storageEngine=wiredTiger --suites=dbtest
+    $ buildscripts/resmoke.py --storageEngine=wiredTiger --suites=unittests

-It should be noted that the UNVMe driver only suports one process accessing a given NVMe device, so the smoke test will fail at jsHeapLimit.js since the test will launch a second mongod process and fail to open the NVMe device that is already owned by another process.
-However, all the core tests should pass running against a raw device (using the kernel space driver).
+It should be noted that the UNVMe driver only suports one process accessing a given NVMe device, so the smoke test will fail at jsHeapLimit.js (core suite) since the test will launch a second mongod process and thus fail to open the NVMe device that is already owned by another process.
+To run the core suite against UNVMe device, remove jsHeapLimit.js from the jstests/core directory.
+The jsHeapLimit.js problem does not apply to raw device.